chasefinch/amp-renderer/README.md

 Minimal usage:

-Note that AMPRenderer inherits from `HTMLParser <https://docs.python.org/3/library/html.parser.html>`, and can be similarly extended.
+Note that AMPRenderer inherits from [HTMLParser](https://docs.python.org/3/library/html.parser.html), and can be similarly extended.

 	from amp_renderer import AMPRenderer